isomerpages/moe-xinminsec/_our-school/Our School History.md

 In 2006, Mdm Liew Wei Li (formerly Special Assistant to Director-General of Education) took over the helm of leadership from Mrs Low as the Principal of Xinmin Secondary School.
-Her direction was for Xinmin to be a Finishing School for Leaders, who, equipped with the necessary Attitudes, Skills and Knowledge (ASK) become change leaders with a heart.
+Her direction was for Xinmin to be a Finishing School for Leaders, who, equipped with the necessary Attitudes, Skills and Knowledge (ASK), become change leaders with a heart.
 Together with the staff, she focused on quality teaching and learning, and created opportunities for the students to excel holistically.

-In was during Mdm Liew’s tenure that Xinmin organised the 1st Secondary Schools Mother Tongue Teachers and Students Symposium in 2008, and the 1st Science and Technology Symposium in 2009.
-She also initiated the building of the Performing Arts Centre to recognise the talents in the performing arts groups.
+It was during Mdm Liew’s tenure that Xinmin organised the 1st Secondary Schools Mother Tongue Teachers and Students Symposium in 2008, and the 1st Science and Technology Symposium in 2009.
+She also initiated the building of the Creative Arts Complex to recognise the talents in the performing arts groups.